 The discovery affects three groups of people:

 - Existing patients with semantic dementia: Can now undergo genetic testing.
 If an ANXA11 mutation is found, the diagnosis is confirmed.
-If not, there may be another type not yet characterized.
+If not, there may be another, still uncharacterized type.

 - Family members: If a patient has an ANXA11 mutation, family members can be tested.
-If they are carriers, they can be monitored and start early treatment if available.
+If they are carriers, they can be monitored and start early treatment if effective.

-- Drug development: Now that there is a target (the ANXA11 protein), pharmaceutical companies can develop drugs that stabilize it.
+- Drug development: Now that there is a target (ANXA11 protein), pharmaceutical companies can develop drugs that stabilize it.
 Currently, there is no drug for FTD at all.

 How Does This Relate to Normal Aging?

 An interesting question: TDP-43 accumulates in every elderly person, even without disease.
-Fragmented TDP-43 accumulation in the temporal lobes is found in 50%+ of elderly people over 80, even in those without dementia.
-This condition is called LATE (Limbic-predominant Age-related TDP-43 Encephalopathy).
+Pathological TDP-43 accumulation in limbic structures (hippocampus and amygdala) is found in about 40% of elderly people over 80, even in those without dementia.
+This condition is called LATE (Limbic-predominant Age-related TDP-43 Encephalopathy), and as its name suggests, it is concentrated in limbic regions rather than the entire temporal lobes.

 If you want to know if your brain is at risk: